Parlendir/uptobox_ddl_script/README.md

-# uptobox_ddl_script
+# uptobox ddl script

-short bash script to download from uptobox.com with a premium account
+This short bash script allows, from console, cron, synology user scheduled tasks.... to download from uptobox.com with a premium account.

+The links to donwload must me placed inside a file named "SOURCE" in the script.